Installation and Configuration

 The Netacea Lambdas also require the ability to perform POST methods as part of our Captcha challenge.
 To enable this, please navigate to CloudFront within the UI.
 This can be done by running a search for 'CloudFront' within the UI

 One within the CloudFront application, select the distribution that the Lambdas are going to be used with.
-The please select 'Behaviours'
+The please select 'Behaviors'

 Then select the default behaviour and click 'Edit' within this page there will be a section titled 'Allowed HTTP methods' if not already selected, please click the radial button next to 'GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE'